Guidelines | Rosenberg Fund for Children

 Project Description

-The Rosenberg Fund for Children provides for the educational and emotional needs of children of targeted progressive activists, and youth who are targeted activists themselves.
+The Rosenberg Fund for Children provides for the educational and emotional needs of children (up to age 24) of targeted progressive activists, and youth (up to age 24) who are targeted activists themselves.
 In most instances, professionals and institutions directly receive the grants to provide services at no or reduced cost to beneficiaries.
 Please see Granting Programs for further details.

-Please carefully read the Basic Information Sheet (available here in Spanish) and the appropriate Grant Applications (available here) before submitting an application.
+Please carefully read the Basic Information Sheet (available at the bottom of the page in English and Spanish) and the appropriate Grant Applications (available here) before submitting an application.

 Definitions/Limitations